edwinvautier/go-bot/README.md

 You can get a token by following [this link](https://discord.com/developers/applications/)

 We use wit.ai to understand natural language, a token is also needed as `WIT_TOKEN`

+We also use youtube api to search for musics or videos, a token is needed as `YOUTUBE_TOKEN` and can be created in google's applications admin console.

 ```sh
   docker-compose up --build